 Cycle With Your Dog In Parks

 If your current residence in Singapore is near a park, why not make use of the opportunity to get some exercise by cycling with your dog there?
 Depending on your dog’s preference, body type and personality, you can either invest in a dedicated dog bicycle basket or have him or her run alongside you with a bike leash or body harness.
-This will be especially beneficial if you intend to stay in Singapore infinitely, as you can gain more convenience and savings cost-wise.
+This will be especially beneficial if you intend to stay in the lioncity infinitely, as you can gain more convenience and savings cost-wise.
 However, if you don’t have a bicycle, fret not as you can just make use of the bike sharing system in Singapore for a certain pre-paid fee.
 Just make sure to leash or strap your dog in, accordingly in the appropriate manner.

 Have Your Furball Experience A Soothing Massage Session